parkifast/mymappi_tutorials/getting_started/README.md

 ## Create a map

-To create a map we are goint to use [Leaflet](https://leafletjs.com/), an open source JavaScript library used to build web mapping applications.
+To create a map we are going to use [Leaflet](https://leafletjs.com/), an open source JavaScript library used to build web mapping applications.

 Just create the map centered in our shop coordinates.